dyan-ddn/fusewos/README.md

 A Linux FUSE based file system layer for DDN's WOS object storage (ddn.com).

-fusewos stores the a file's data body in WOS storage cluster, but leaves a stub file with meta data in the local directory tree.
+fusewos stores a file's data body in WOS storage cluster, but leaves a stub file with meta data in the local directory tree.
 WOS storage cluster is transparent to file system applications.

 fusewos can work on top of local, clustered or network file systems, thanks to FUSE.